Chapter 4:

 (Katie really says whatever crosses her mind, huh.)
 Nicolaus had become aware of the young woman’s apparent lack of reservation, a bad habit.
 Expecting an animated response from Amala, he was surprised when she didn’t react at all.
 Katie turned to her spiky haired pessimistic ally, seeking some form of support.
 “Uh…Amala, come on.
 Give us…something.”

-It was clear by the sigh given, Amala was uncomfortable in some way, yet still obliged with an answer.
+Sighing, Amala obliged by answering.
 “Just wait.
 It’s better if we’re all together.
 That way, I won’t have to explain this theory that Vernon and I have been talking over twice.”

 “Theory?”

-“These powers…I’m not sure about the details, but we all had those dreams, or visions, right?
+“These powers…I’m unsure of the details, but we all had those dreams, or visions, right?
 Vernon wants to see if we all have similar powers.”
-Nicolaus and Katie were clamoring for information but knew Amala wouldn’t offer any more.
-Upon reaching the front of Vernon’s property, they reunited with their two youngest members; Harper Wolf, the stubby teen boy, and his much lankier pal, Vergil Trask.
-The young men both wearily trudged up the hill, dragging their heels and complaining to each other.
+Nicolaus and Katie were clamoring for information but knew Amala wouldn’t offer more.
+Upon reaching the front of Vernon’s property, they reunited with their two youngest members; Harper Wolf, the stubby Asian teen, and his lankier pal, Vergil Trask.
+The teens wearily trudged up the hill, dragging their heels and complaining.

-“Alright, everybody!
-Follow me back to the woods!”
-Harper and Vergil groaned in unison, exhausted from their walk.
+“Alright!
+Everybody, back to the woods!”
+Harper and Vergil groaned in unison.
 Enthusiastically, Vernon brought the group back to the clearing.
 “So, as Katie and Nick’o have already seen, we’ve figured something awesome out!
 Amala, if you would…?”

-Amala sighed and lifted her arms whilst shutting her eyes.
-Gravel and dirt surrounding her began to bounce and shake.
-After a few seconds the purple mist once again engulfed her body.
-Harper and Vergil, tired as they were less than a few seconds beforehand, were either speechless or totally elated as Amala began to float upward!
+Amala lifted her arms whilst shutting her eyes.
+Gravel and dirt surrounding her rumbled.
+After a few seconds the purple mist formed from thin air, engulfing her body.
+Tiredness crumbled away from the teens’ faces, replaced entirely with elation and astonishment as Amala floated upward!
 At first it was a few centimeters, then inches, then over six feet in the air!

-Amala continued to levitate for a few more seconds until she took another deep breath and slowly lowered to the ground.
+Amala levitated for a bit more until taking another deep breath and slowly lowering to the ground.
 “Is that good enough, Vernon?”

 “Excellent!”
 As if the Cheshire cat had replaced him, Vernon smiled a smile like no other!

-Hoping to finally get some information about this new found ability, Nicolaus stepped forward with his head full of questions.
+Hoping to finally gain information about that new found ability, Nicolaus stepped forward with a head full of questions.
 “This is just too insane.
 Where do I even start…?”

-“We met up after the doctor examined us, and she showed me this power.
+“We ran into each other after the doctor examined us, and she showed it to me.
 I decided that showing you guys would be cooler than just telling you over the phone.
 Surprised, right?
 Cool, right?!”
-The others blankly stared at Vernon, acting like a child who’d gotten a hold of some cool new toy.
+The others blankly stared at Vernon, elated like a child who’d gotten ahold of a new toy.

-“Okay…” Running fingers through his hair, Nicolaus collected his thoughts.
+“Okay…” Fingers running through his hair, Nicolaus collected his thoughts.
 “Look, this is nice and all, but we’ve got a lot to talk about-”

-“Before that!”
+“Oh come on!”
 Harper shouted, cutting Nicolaus off!
-“Come on Nick!
-You can’t tell me that you don’t want to learn how to fly!”
+“Nick, you can’t tell me that you don’t want to learn how to fly!”

 “Vernon can, right?”
 Katie spoke up, getting a confident grin from Vernon in response.
-“Spike, we’ve been doing nothing but waiting and worrying for weeks.
+“Spike, we’ve been doing nothing but waiting and worrying for weeks after Newtonville.
 Don’t you think we could use a little distraction?
 A little fun?”
 The normally perky redhead pleaded.
 Nicolaus gave in almost immediately.
 “Yes!”

+Confusion overcame the group.
 “What?”
-Confusion overcame the group.
 It was Nicolaus who attempted to get a more concrete explanation.
-“You can’t be…” Before he finished, the memory of using the odd mist to attack the police officer reminded him of how he felt back then.
-It wasn’t dissimilar to the concept pushed by Vernon, something akin to a phantom limb.
+“You can’t be…” Memories of the odd mist on Newtonville Rock interrupted him.
+The concept Vernon pushed wasn’t dissimilar to when he attacked the police officer; a sensation akin to a phantom limb.
 “Never mind, continue.”

 Amala jumped in, trouncing her boss’s spotlight!
 “It’s simple and at the same time a little difficult to contextualize.
-You need some semblance of imagination to make this work.
+You need some semblance of imagination to make it work.
 Close your eyes and I’ll try to form a visual with you.”
-The gaggle of young people followed Amala’s orders, frustrating Vernon a bit as he’d lost control.
+The gaggle of young people followed Amala’s orders, peeving Vernon at his loss of authority.
 “Imagine…steam, exiting your body.
 That steam is a long trail leading upwards, it’s under your total control, like another arm.
 No matter where it’s coming from…make it wrap around your body.
 Engulf your body as if you were to be covered in a thick coding of…let’s say honey.”

 “Honey?”